Tour highlights:

 NOT INCLUDED

-Four star hotel located overlooking the canal’s marina, set in the heart of the Black Country, offering a bar, restaurant, garden with terrace, fitness centre, and indoor swimming pool.
-The comfortable bedrooms offer modern facilities including TV, WIFI, hairdryer, and tea and coffee making facilities.
+Three star country house hotel located in the heart of Ironbridge, with a riverside setting and parkland views, offering a bar, restaurant, and garden with terrace.
+The comfortable bedrooms offer modern facilities including TV, telephone, WIFI, hairdryer, and tea/coffee making facilities.

 Your Tour Lecturer